OperationSpark/portfolio/README.md

 ### Work Flow

-We're going to continue building out your website by adding a Portfolio page where you can show off your work.
+We're going to continue building out your website by adding a portfolio page where you can show off your work.
 We'll also spruce up the site by further developing the design with CSS.

+To complete the assignment, below you'll find numbered **TODO** lesson steps.
+While reading this lesson, whenever you come across a TODO step, you are expected to implement this step, which may require you to create a file, or insert some HTML, CSS or JavaScript in the appropriate place.
+Please follow the instructions closely.
+Sometimes, however, we may be showing you code examples to make a point, so you only need to add code if we're explicitly telling you to do a lesson step, so please be aware of the actual lesson steps.

 ### Type of App